artinigam/claude-code-config/README.md

-# AI Configuration — Aarti Nigam
+# AI Configuration — Arti Nigam

 My Claude Code setup: a global `CLAUDE.md`, 9 specialized agents, and a custom skill.
 Built and evolved through daily use — not a one-shot config.